stephenlclarke/ScopeTimer/README.md

 The concept for this class & macro originated from a software project I worked on in the early 1990's while at Merril Lynch.
 It owed a lot to James O.
 Coplien's Advanced C++: Programming Styles and Idioms (Addison-Wesley, first ed.
 1991).
-A very smart guy that I had the pleaseure to work with when I was at Bloomberg in 2016.
+A very smart guy that I had the pleasure to work with when I was at Bloomberg in 2016.
 This version is a re-imagining of the original.
 Rewritten from scratch for C++17/20.